SchulzLab/STARE/docs/Main.rst

 - score enhancer-gene interactions with the Activity-By-Contact (ABC) model
 - derive TF affinities for regions

-Those two parts are combined to summarise TF affinities on gene level, which allows for a variety of further downstream analyses.
-Alternatively to using ABC-scored interactions, STARE can also summarise all regions within a defined window.
+For the ABC scoring it only needs annotated candidate enhancer and their activity, and optionally chromatin contact data.
+STARE can combine the ABC-interactions with the TF affinities in regions to summarise TF affinities on gene level, which allows for a variety of further downstream analyses.
+Alternatively to using ABC-scored interactions, STARE can also summarise all regions within a defined window, which then doesn't even need a measurement of activity in your regions.
 If this sounds interesting to you, here's how you get started.

 ***************
 Installing STARE